remnrem/luna-doc/docs/ref/spindles-so.md

-That is, we see the above-chance rate of spindle/SO overlap is not uniformly distributed across the entire, but is concentrated around 250-290 degrees (consistent with the significant `COUPL_MAG` which is another way to tell us the same thing).
+That is, we see the above-chance rate of spindle/SO overlap is not uniformly distributed across the cycle, but is concentrated around 250-290 degrees (consistent with the significant `COUPL_MAG` which is another way to tell us the same thing).